GaoYusong/BigRead/README.md

-A contest about reading many small files
+a contest about reading many small files
 ---------------------------------------
 these codes is used to attend the contest.

+the contest is completed, and i won the championship with the fastest solution run in 0m0.499s.

-Run these commands to free caches
+run these commands to free caches
 ---------------------------------

 	sync